 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Arc Fatigue: In Volume One, the "Jaundice" (Episodes 11 and 12) and "Forever Fall" (Episodes 13 and 14) arc of Cardin being The Bully to Jaune (even with the finale) was assumed by various fans to take entirely too long and be redundant given Jaune's behavior in Episode 8 against a Deathstalker, and taking away any spotlight from other characters by taking up a quarter of the sixteen-episode volume.
+Arc Fatigue: In Volume One, the Jaune arc: Episodes 11 and 12: "Jaunedice" and Episodes 13 and 14: "Forever Fall" showing Cardin being The Bully to Jaune (even with the finale) was judged by various fans to take entirely too long and redundant given Jaune's behavior in Episode 8 against a Death Stalker, and taking away any spotlight from other characters by taking up a quarter of the sixteen-episode volume.

 Adam immediately developed a bad rep from the fans from his role in the Black trailer.
 Fans felt that Blake should've gotten more opportunities to shine, bemoaning how it was he who took out the Spider Tank instead.
 They may show interest in his role for the story and his connection with Blake, but even in this case, they're turned away due to his inexperienced voice acting.

 Ruby is getting some of this as well, largely due to Designated Protagonist Syndrome.
 While she's a favorite among plenty of fans, others don't think she's deserving of leading the team (or the team and series essentially being named after her) due to her inexperience and personality.
 This isn't helped by her decreasing presence in the story after Episode 10.